FabricMC/fabric-docs/develop/classtweaker/index.md

 ## Validating the File {#validating-the-file}

 By default, class tweaker will ignore entries referencing modification targets that cannot be found.
 To check if all the classes, fields and methods specified in the file are valid, run the `validateAccessWidener` Gradle task.

-Entries containing invalid targets will raise errors.
+Errors will point out any invalid entry, but they can be a little unspecific about why an entry is invalid.